 await goes much above

 svctim, watch out!
 The IO device is probably overloaded.

 There is much to say about IO monitoring and interpreting results.
 Perhaps this is only the first of a series of posts about IO statistics.
 At Pythian we often come across different environments with specific characteristics and various requirements that our clients have.
 So stay tune — more to come.

-32 comments on “Basic I/O Monitoring on Linux”
+33 Responses to “Basic I/O Monitoring on Linux”